dcheung11/easy-expenses-ios-app/README.md

 ## Introduction

 The <Your App Name> - Expense Tracker App is designed to help you manage your finances effectively.
-Whether you're looking to track your spending, understand your financial habits, or plan a budget, this app has you covered.
+Aids to track your spending, understand your financial habits, or plan a budget.

 ## Features